Nothing Happens: Release and promotion

 Nothing Happens (on vinyl, CD, digital streaming and download) was released by Atlantic Records.
 In support of their debut album, on February 19, Wallows performed "Are You Bored Yet?", featuring Clairo, on The Tonight Show Starring Jimmy Fallon.
 The day before the album's release, on March 21, Wallows had a full interview with Atwood Magazine, describing the process of writing the album.
 The release of their album came along with a music video for the song "Scrawny".
 This video has been described as "comical", because it showcases the band in a boxing match.
 The video also served the purpose of gaining hype for the album because the song and music video are upbeat, and stand out from the rest of the album.

 In April 2019, Wallows performed at Coachella Valley Music and Arts Festival in Indio, California for their very first time.
 The album was promoted on their 2019-2020 tour, which was cut short due to the 2020 COVID-19 pandemic.

 Due to the pandemic shutting down their tour, they continued to find ways to promote their band and give fans what they wanted.
 Wallows filmed four shows while following COVID-safe procedures that allowed fans to watch Wallows performances from home.
 These performances were filmed at the Roxy Theatre (West Hollywood) to give fans a feeling of normalcy during uncertain times.

 Critical reception

 Nothing Happens received generally positive reviews by contemporary music critics.
 Gisselle Pernett, writing for Rock Cellar Magazine, found the album a mixture of dance-worthy and nostalgic songs.
 Olivia Kesling of The Alternative regarded the album as entertaining, with an infectious energy.
 Meanwhile, Matt Raven of Under the Radar described the musical arrangements similar to The Shins and Death Cab for Cutie.

-Marcy Donelson said for "All Music" that they showed their ability to have lyrical depth in most of their tracks.
+Marcy Donelson said for AllMusic that they showed their ability to have lyrical depth in most of their tracks.
 The song "Scrawny" was criticized for having a more self-deprecating irony to it with simple, repetitive lyrics.